Welcome to today's edition of the Rush 24-7 podcast.

 The answer to this is never Democrats.

-That's that's how perilously close we are here.
+That's how perilously close we are here.

 We cannot afford a Hillary Clinton presidency because that's it.